osisoft/testing-content/Content_Portal/Documentation/Identity/hybrid-clients-secrets.md

 <a id="opIdSecrets_Get Hybrid Client Secrets Header"></a>

-Return total number of Secrets in a Hybrid Client.
+Returns total number of secrets in a hybrid client.
 The value will be set in the Total-Count header.
 This endpoint is identical to the GET one but it does not return any objects in the body.

 ### Request
 ```text